School of Movement

 MARCH 28 & 29, 2026

-This experience is offered in celebration of Women’s History Month, honoring the voices, bodies, and stories of women, past, present, and future, through movement.
+This two-day workshop is offered in celebration of Women’s History Month, honoring the voices, bodies, and stories of women, past, present, and future, through movement.

 Financial assistance and scholarships available.